-A company which is at the centre of a winding up petition has had similar shareholders from the time it was incorporated 34 years ago, a report from the office of the Registrar of Companies filed in court reveals.
+A company at the centre of a winding-up petition has had the same shareholders from the time it was incorporated 34 years ago, a report from the office of the Registrar of Companies filed in court reveals.

 The company has fixed assets valued at close to Sh1 billion in real estate.